Pet Insurance

 • Diagnosis: Cancerous tumor

 Darby, a 7-year-old retriever mix, developed a lump on her side.
 Further inspection revealed a tumor needed to be removed, based on the location and type.
 After removal, a biopsy confirmed it was cancerous.
-However, Darby didn’t require any follow-up chemo or radiation treatments because it was caught early and the cancerous tissue removed.
+However, Darby didn’t require any follow-up chemo or radiation treatments because it was caught early and the cancerous tissue was removed.

 Darby’s recovery went smoothly.
 She rested for a couple of weeks while a large wound on her side healed up.
 Now her fur has fully grown back, and she is as good as new.
 She is expected to live a completely normal life.